tableau/server-client-python/docs/docs/api-ref.md

 ## Connections

 The connections for Tableau Server data sources and workbooks are represented by a `ConnectionItem` class.
-You can call data source and view methods to query or update the connection information.
+You can call data source and workbook methods to query or update the connection information.
 The `ConnectionCredentials` class represents the connection information you can update.

 ### ConnectionItem class